 The transportation authority began operating human service agency routes with a fleet of 10 vans and one bus appropriated from other agencies such as WAMY and Watauga Opportunities.
 Within a year the transit authority incorporated the campus bus service and began doing business as AppalCART.
-Roy Tugman, who was director of ASU security at the time, taught the authority staff how to drive the four 1969 GMC 30 foot transit buses the university had purchased from the town of Roanoke, Virginia.
+Roy Tugman, who was director of Appalachian State University (ASU) security at the time, taught the authority staff how to drive the four 1969 GMC 30 foot transit buses the university had purchased from the town of Roanoke, Virginia.
 The buses had over 500,000 miles on them and featured no power steering or air conditioning.

 When Pat Simmons was asked what his worst day was, he remembered a day when all four of the buses had quit running and several were at the NC105/US 321 intersection.